Michigan No-Fault is far from broken or unsustainable

-- Michigan auto insurance companies have been “highly profitable” and “significantly more profitable than the national average.” (“An Analysis of the Profitability and Performance of the Michigan Auto Insurance Market,” Jay Angoff, May 30, 2007)
+- Michigan auto insurance companies have been “highly profitable” and “significantly more profitable than the national average.” (“An Analysis of the Profitability and Performance of the Michigan Auto Insurance Market,” Jay Angoff)

-- The Michigan Catastrophic Claims Association’s had approximately $15 billion in reserves (i.e., the amount of money it sets aside or saves to pay for present and/or future open catastrophic claims) in 2012, according to the MCCA’s annual reports to the Insurance Commissioner.
+- The Michigan Catastrophic Claims Association’s had approximately $21 billion in reserves (i.e., the amount of money it sets aside or saves to pay for present and/or future open catastrophic claims) in 2017, according to the MCCA data.

 - There were 77 auto insurance companies doing more than $1 million in business in Michigan in 2017, and State Farm Mutual Automobile Insurance Company, alone, took in more than $1.6 billion in auto premiums in 2017, according to data from the Michigan Department of Insurance and Financial Services.